nickvsnetworking/Scratch-n-Sniff/README.md

-# Scrach'n'Sniff - Simple Remote Packet Sniffer / Mirooror
+# Scrach'n'Sniff - Simple Remote Packet Sniffer / Mirror

 ## What it Does